A Guide on Acid Reflux in Infants

 Final Thoughts

-Most times, acid reflux in infants can be relieved through dietary changes.
-Unless your baby has severe GERD, medications are not necessary.
+In most cases, acid reflux in infants can be relieved through dietary changes.
+Unless your baby has severe GERD, medications are usually not necessary.
+Our HiPP Anti Reflux formulas can be a great option to help manage reflux symptoms through nutrition.

 If you’re not sure where to start, discuss with a doctor.
 He can guide you in the right direction and make recommendations based on your child’s needs.